Volunteer Hub

 Baseball icon

-"Super Volunteers" (Employee Matching)
+"Super Volunteers" (Employer Matching)

 Baseball icon

-We believe every volunteer is a hero, but Super Volunteers can tap into employer matching so each hour impacts the league two fold with no extra time!
+We believe every volunteer is a hero, but Super Volunteers can tap into employer matching so each hour impacts the league twofold—with no extra time!

 IRL example—two years ago, one volunteer funded every uniform for our All-Star teams.
 That's the impact matching can make.

 Many companies match volunteer hours with cash grants to nonprofits you support.
-These Volunteer Match/Time Matching programs—from big names like Microsoft, Boeing, and Starbucks to plenty of smaller firms—turn your hours into dollars for NCLL.
+These Volunteer Match / Time Matching programs—from big names like Microsoft, Boeing, and Starbucks to plenty of smaller firms—turn your hours into dollars for NCLL.

 Get Started

 2. Ask your HR department if your company matches volunteer time with donations.
-Each company has its own process.

-3. If your company has a program, submit your hours; many firms approve within a week.
+3. If your company has a program, submit your hours—many firms approve within a week.

 Questions or stuck in an HR portal?
 Let our experts walk you through it.